PlexDevelopment/Website/docs/customization/messages.md

 # 0 - The number of notes cleared
 clearedNotes: "<green>Cleared {0} notes."
 invalidToggle: "<red>That is not a valid toggle."
+specifyLoginMessage: "<red>Please specify a login message."
+# 0 - The login message
+setOwnLoginMessage: "<gray>Your login message is now:<newline><gray>> <reset>{0}"
+# 0 - The player
+# 1 - The login message
+setOtherPlayersLoginMessage: "<gray>{0}'s login message is now:<newline><gray>> <reset>{1}"
+removedOwnLoginMessage: "<gray>Your login message has been removed."
+# 0 - The player
+removedOtherLoginMessage: "<gray>You removed {0}'s login message."
+nameRequired: "<red>Policy requires that you must state your player name in your login message.
+You can either do this by inserting your name or %player%."
+rankRequired: "<red>Policy requires that you must state your rank in your login message.
+You can do this by using %rank% in your login message."
 ```

 ## MiniMessage